 The global outbreak of COVID-19 has resulted in Canada, the United States, Singapore, China and other countries halting or sharply curtailing the movement of people, goods and services.
 The curtailed activity has negatively affected many businesses, including businesses that operate in our sector.
-The prolonged economic impact of COVID-19 remains uncertain.
+Large-scale shortages across the semiconductor supply chain resulting from the closures during the COVID pandemic has affected our ability to produce products on a timely basis.
+We cannot predict how long these disruptions in the supply chain will last, nor how it will affect our ability to deliver samples and begin production of our products.
+Such persistence of disruptions and the resulting prolonged economic impact of COVID-19 remains uncertain.
 At this point, we believe the conditions may have a material adverse impact on our business, as our suppliers are experiencing major delays resulting from high backlogs of orders and an inability to operate at full capacity.
-Such delays have resulted in a 6 - 8 week delay in the Company achieving certain development objectives.
+Such delays have resulted in a four to six month delay in the Company achieving certain development objectives, including the fabrication of samples for customer evaluations.
 Given the rapidly changing developments we cannot accurately predict what effects these developments will have on our business going forward, which will depend on, among other factors, the ultimate geographic spread of the virus, governmental limitations, the duration of the outbreak, travel restrictions and business closures.